Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Introduction

-Based on the above observations, a suitable human next location predictor should: \textbf{(1) take into account human activities when predicting their next locations} and leverage the predicted future human activity information to enhance location prediction, and (2) \textbf{effectively manage intricate time-activity-location dependencies} while circumventing the difficulty in time prediction under data sparsity and uncertain human behaviors.
-To our best knowledge, no prior work has attempted to model the sophisticated time-activity-location dependencies to enhance next location prediction.
-In this paper, we present \textit{\textbf{H}ierarchical \textbf{G}raph \textbf{A}ttention \textbf{R}ecurrent \textbf{N}etwork} (\textbf{\textsc{Hgarn}}) for next location prediction.
-Initially, we construct a hierarchical graph based on time-activity-location all users' records and employ a \textit{Hierarchical Graph Attention Module} to capture complex temporal-view activity-activity, affiliated-view activity-location, spatial-view location-location dependencies.
+Based on the above observations, a suitable human next location predictor should: \textbf{(1) take into account human activities when predicting next locations}, leveraging the predicted future activity information to enhance location prediction, and (2) \textbf{effectively manage intricate time-activity-location dependencies} while circumventing the difficulty in time prediction under data sparsity and uncertain human behaviors.
+In this study, we propose \textit{\textbf{H}ierarchical \textbf{G}raph \textbf{A}ttention \textbf{R}ecurrent \textbf{N}etwork} (\textbf{\textsc{Hgarn}}) for next location prediction.
+Specifically, we construct a hierarchical graph based on past mobility records and employ a \textit{Hierarchical Graph Attention Module} to capture complex time-activity-location dependencies.
 This way, \textsc{Hgarn} can learn representations with rich human travel semantics to model user preferences at the global level.
-Correspondingly, a model-agnostic history-enhanced confidence (\textsc{MaHec}) label is proposed to guide our model to learn each user’s individual-level preferences.
-We finally introduce a \textit{Temporal Module} that takes the sequence of user embeddings combined with the learned hierarchical graph representations as input to jointly predict a user's next activity (as the auxiliary task) and location.
-Specifically, the former can be hierarchically and residually incorporated into the latter.
-Through such design, \textsc{Hgarn} can leverage the learned time-activity-location dependencies to benefit both global- and individual-level human mobility modeling, and use predicted next activity distribution to facilitate model performance for next location prediction.
+We also propose a model-agnostic history-enhanced confidence (\textsc{MaHec}) label to incorporate each user’s individual-level preferences.
+Finally, we introduce a \textit{Temporal Module}, which employs recurrent structures to jointly predict users’ next activities and their associated locations, with the former used as an auxiliary task to enhance the latter prediction.
+Through such design, \textsc{Hgarn} can leverage the learned time-activity-location dependencies to benefit both global- and individual-level human mobility modeling, and use predicted next activity distribution to facilitate next location prediction.
+In summary, this study makes the following contributions: